timetag/timetag.github.io/docs/python.rst

         If the original file is recorded with relative timing (like in HHT3 mode), then the absolute timing for each cut will take the first event in this cut as the reference of zero.

-eta.incremental_cut(filename, modify_clip=None, rec_per_cut=1024*1024*10, format=-1, wait_timeout=0,  reuse_clips=True, keep_indexes=None)
+eta.clips(filename, modify_clip=None, rec_per_cut=1024*1024*10, format=-1, wait_timeout=0,  reuse_clips=True, keep_indexes=None)
 ......
-``incremental_cut``  is a generator that takes the file name and the incremental per cut, and yields Clips.
-It is wrapper on top of `eta.clip_from_file()`.
+``eta.clips`` makes a generator that yields Clips with a specified amount of new record read from the file.
+It is wrapper on top of `eta.clip_file()`.
 Instead of returning only one Clip object, it will return a generator that yields a Clip every time it called.
-It inherts most of the parameters from `eta.clip_from_file()`, and also added some new parameters.
+It inherts most of the parameters from `eta.clip_file()`, and also adds some new parameters.

 - ``rec_per_cut``
     This amount of events will be read each time.
-This replaces the ``read_events`` in ``clip_from_file``.
+This replaces the ``read_events`` in ``eta.clip_file``.

 - ``reuse_clips``
     If set to False, the previous Clip will not be modifed, and a new Clip will be created everytime it is called.
-This is useful when you want to load all the Clips at one time, like in a multi-reading analysis.

     .. note::
+        This is useful when you want to load all the Clips at once.
+For example, in a correlational analysis, we can set this parameter to False, and then use ``list(ret)`` to load the file into some equal-size Clips in a list, with which you could run parallel analysis to get speed boosts.

-        Please be careful when setting this to False, as it may cause memory leaking if the reference are not handeled properly.
+        Please be careful when setting this to False, as it may cause memory leaking if the references are not handeled properly.

 - ``keep_indexes``
     A list of indexes of Clips that will be actually yields.
 Other Clips will be discarded.
 Indexes start from 0 when first called.